 I don’t know about you, but I enjoy a bright and festive impromptu theme dinner, especially in the winter months.
 This fun and easy Chinese dinner features homemade chicken chop suey along with brown rice and glasses of refreshing iced tea.
 Enjoying a simple yet festive meal like this with my daughter brings me back to what is important in life, spending cherished time with loved ones.

 Don’t worry, this is an easy meal to put together.
 You can even make it on a weeknight.
-The chicken chop suey is a simple Chinese dish to prepare.
+The chop suey is a simple chicken stir fry dish to prepare.
 It is really just chicken, veggies and a sauce of stock, soy sauce, and cornstarch.
-I use instant brown rice to save time, and thanks to Lipton’s convenient Cold Brew bags, freshly brewed iced tea is ready in a flash as well.
+I use instant brown rice to save time, and family-friendly refreshing iced tea.
 Everything for the meal can be ready in less than a half hour right down to the little paper umbrellas.

 My daughter (like most kids) seems to think a beverage with a fancy paper umbrella is just “the bomb”.
 I must say I’m sort of keen on it too.
 It is such an uplifting touch, that takes mere seconds.

 I tend to cook more Asian food in the cold of winter anyway.
 Much of the produce used in this type of cooking is still in season throughout the winter.
 It is a great way to provide fresh veggies in our diet this time of year.
 Making simple Chinese dishes like this myself, also allows me to make the meal a bit lower in sodium, which we prefer in our home.

 - 2 tsp oil 1 for vegetables, 1 for chicken

 - 1 tsp fresh grated ginger